-Another easy command to use and the last dimension tool in this problem is the Angular Dimension tool.
-It is located on the Dimension panel in the same drop-down menu as the Radius, Diameter, and Aligned Dimension tools.
+Another easy command to use happens to be the last dimension tool in this problem: \triangle Angular Dimension tool.
+It is located on the Dimension panel in the same dropdown menu as the Radius, Diameter, and Aligned Dimension tools.
 Select the Angular Dimension tool and select two converging lines (non-parallel) to place the degree measurement on the drawing.
 For the first dimension, select the red dimension extension line you just drew.
 Then, select the horizontal centerline directly below the dimension extension line.
-You will need to make a third selection to place the 45.0-degree dimension text on the drawing (Figure 3.31).
+You will need to make a third selection to place the 45.0degree dimension text on the drawing (Figure 3.31).
+You may find it easier to place the dimension without interfering with any other entities if you turn the ortho mode off (F8).